 RabbitMQ is a high performance message broker, built in Erlang, which implements the AMQP protocol.
 All AMQP client libraries work with CloudAMQP and there are AMQP client libraries for almost every platform out there, including: Ruby, Node.js, Java, Python, Clojure and Erlang.

 To get started you need to sign up for a customer plan.
 What plan you want to use depend of your needs.
-We offer six different plans, both dedicated clusters, individual servers and vhosts on shared clusters.
+We offer seven different plans, both dedicated clusters, individual servers and vhosts on shared clusters.

 You can try CloudAMQP for free with the plan Lemur.